rktjmp/fennel-cljlib/doc/cljlib.md

 of a function which is chosen by checking amount of arguments passed to the function.
 See [Clojure's doc section on multi-arity functions](https://clojure.org/guides/learn/functions#_multi_arity_functions).

+## Compatibility
+This library is mainly developed with Lua 5.4, and tested against Lua 5.2, 5.3, 5.4, and LuaJIT 2.1.0-beta3.
+Note, that in lua 5.2 and LuaJIT equality semantics are a bit different from Lua 5.3 and Lua 5.4.
+Main difference is that when comparing two tables, they must have exactly the same `__eq` metamethods, so comparing hash sets with hash sets will work, but comparing sets with other tables works only in Lua5.3+.
+Another difference is that Lua 5.2 and LuaJIT don't have inbuilt UTF-8 library, therefore `seq` function will not work for non-ASCII strings.

 **Table of contents**